hrch3k/youtube-snapcast/README.md

 Usage:

-You should have [Snapcast](https://github.com/badaix/snapcast) installed on your system.
+You should have [Snapcast](https://github.com/badaix/snapcast) and [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) installed on your system.

 Load PulseAudio pipe-sink module with below commands :